Natick Lawn Installation Services

 Contact Natick's Department of Public Works for Site Preparation Debris & Installation Material Management

-Proper material management is essential for any lawn installation in Natick.
-Existing vegetation must be disposed of through the town’s April–November yard waste collection using biodegradable paper bags only (no plastic), in compliance with Massachusetts Department of Environmental Protection regulations.
-Bulk soil and rock should be brought to the Transfer Station, which requires a resident permit and may involve fees.
-Coordinate topsoil and amendment deliveries with municipal traffic rules, and obtain equipment staging permits for large projects.
-Sod must be stored for no more than 24-48 hours in shade with irrigation, while seed should be kept cool and dry.
-Notify neighbors in advance for large installations and always contact Dig Safe at least 48 hours (preferably 72 hours) before excavation.
-For further guidance: Natick Department of Public Works
+Proper debris and material management is essential for sustainable lawn installation in Natick.
+Existing vegetation must be disposed of through the town’s April–November yard waste collection using biodegradable paper bags only (no plastic), in accordance with Massachusetts Department of Environmental Protection guidelines.
+Bulk soil and rock should be taken to the Transfer Station, which requires a resident permit and may involve fees.
+For large projects, coordinate topsoil and amendment deliveries with municipal traffic regulations and obtain equipment staging permits to protect infrastructure.
+Sod must be stored for no more than 24-48 hours in shade with irrigation, while seed should be kept in cool, dry conditions.
+Compost for amendments can be sourced through municipal programs.
+Notify neighbors in advance and always contact Dig Safe 811 at least 48 hours (preferably 72 hours) before excavation.
+For all site preparation and material management, coordinate with:

 75 West Street, Natick, MA 01760